- 3,675,605 Users

 What information does Eloqua Support need in an API case?

 To ensure a faster resolution time on API related cases that get submitted to Eloqua support, it would be helpful if you can provide the following information when you first submit the case:

-Eg: You're importing data cards to Eloqua through API but the datacards services are not running.
-It would be helpful to see if you can create a data card manually directly through the App and see if the datacard services run.
+In example, you're importing custom object records to Eloqua through API but the custom object services are not running.
+It would be helpful to see if you can create a custom object record manually directly through the App and see if the custom object services run.
 If they don't, then this would confirm that the issue is not API related.

-6) For authentication/privileges issues, ensure that the user has the API security Group and that the credentials are valid.
 You can verify whether the credentials are valid by attempting to login to the application -- using the API user credentials, the same way any Eloqua user would.
 Also take a look at Action Permissions and access to Contact Security labels.